Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials: Experiments

 For training efficiency, we curated a smaller subset for model benchmarking, named PubChemQCR-S, which contains 40,979 trajectories and 1,504,431 molecular snapshots from the DFT stage calculations.
 The benchmark results are summarized in~\cref{tab: hokusai2017 banchmark}.
-In selecting a foundation model backbone, we consider both predictive performance and computational efficiency.
+In selecting a pre-trained model backbone, we consider both predictive performance and computational efficiency.
 Among the candidates, PaiNN demonstrates relatively strong energy prediction accuracy and the second-best force prediction performance on the benchmark while maintaining computational efficiency, making it a strong choice for large-scale pre-training.
+Detailed introduction and training of those benchmarked methods can be found in~\cref{app: benchmark methods PubChemQCR-small,app: training details benchmark}.